NatronGitHub/openfx-misc/README.md

 offset of an image.
 * ColorLookupOFX: Apply a parametric lookup curve to each channel separately.
+* ColorSuppress: Remove a color/tint, or create a mask from that color.
 * EqualizeCImg: Equalize the histogram.
 * GradeOFX: Modify the tonal spread of an image from the white and black points.